document.lastModified :

 Characteristics -

-The use of ADA4930 differential amplifiers instead of (previous) transformers at both ends of the CAT5 cable allows coverage from AF and well into VHF while reducing cost and achieving very much greater CMRR along with low noise and excellent IMD performance.
+The use of ADA4930 differential amplifiers instead of (previously) transformers at both ends of the CAT5 cable allows coverage from AF well into VHF while reducing cost and achieving very much greater CMRR along with low noise and excellent IMD performance.

-The high impedance buffered input is similar to previous preamps, with the addition of TVS protection and value changes to better meet the characteristics of a 6m probe dipole when used as a broadband probe with common SDR receivers.
+The high impedance buffered input is similar to previous preamps, with the addition of catch diodes and value changes to better meet the characteristics of a 6m probe dipole when used as a broadband probe with common SDR receivers.

 The PCB is enclosed in a 3D printed housing and cover.
 Dipole wire connections are made through small holes in the enclosure's wall where they are soldered to pads on the PCB.
 Those holes and a channel in the cover are filled with silicone rubber to help keep the inside dry The CAT5 cable is clamped by the cover and exits from the bottom of the enclosure The entire assembly is fastened to a vertical mast approximately 24mm in diameter using TyWrap fasteners.